Last Updated on: by

 - Until about the 1880s, people still believed that life could form out of thin air and that sickness was caused by sins or bad odors.

 - Opinions about why diseases afflicted people differed between cultures and parts of society and the treatments differed as well.
 Diseases were thought to be caused by

 - Bad smells, treated by removing or masking the offending odor

-- An imbalance in the humors of the body, treated with bleeding, sweating, and vomiting
+- An imbalance in the humor of the body, treated with bleeding, sweating, and vomiting

 - Sins of the soul, treated with prayer and rituals